CLI Commands Reference¶

 Examples:

-# Backbuild daily_revenue and all its upstreams for January
+# Backbuild a model and all its upstreams for January (canonical path form)

 # Preview what would be executed